Tines Workbench Bootcamp Guide

 Next, scroll down to the “Enable for” options and choose “Workbench”.

 There is also an option to require confirmation.
-This is to add another layer of security before Workbench takes any action, allowing for user confirmation before proceeding, for now, leave that selected.
+This is to add another layer of security before Workbench takes any action, allowing for user confirmation before proceeding.
+For now, leave that selected.
 Close that menu by clicking on the storyboard.

-The next step is to add a description to the story, which can be seen under the story configuration options on the right pane.
+Check out the description under the story configuration options on the right pane.

 Set up your credential

-credential, you can skip to “Interacting with Workbench”, otherwise follow these steps to build your credential.
+If you have already configured a bootcamp_api credential, you can skip to “Interacting with Workbench”, otherwise follow these steps to build your credential.

 💡Note